Sacral Chakra

 Portal of Life

-The self, releases from the dark womb of its mother to travel through the portal of life, emerging into the world of light.
-In that moment, when the first breath is drawn, the soul is ignited and the awareness of self begins.
+The sacral chakra represents the place where a baby releases itself from the dark womb of its mother in order to travel through the portal of life into the world of light.
+When the first breath is drawn, the awareness of self begins.

-Message: We may have become disconnected from our soul’s purpose for reasons that are hidden in our shadows.
-Look into our shadows and fears to see the insights our soul holds.
-Judging ourself or others will further separate us from ourself.
-Try to see that light and dark can exist in perfect harmony.
+Message: We may have disconnected from our soul’s purpose for reasons that are hidden in our shadows.
+See into our shadows with wonder to find the insights our soul holds.

 “This meeting with oneself is, at first, the meeting with one’s own shadow.
 The shadow is a tight passage, a narrow door, whose painful constriction no one is spared.
 But one must learn to know oneself in order to know who one is.
 For what comes after the door is a boundless expanse full of unprecedented uncertainty.
 It is the world of water, where I am indivisibly this and that; where I experience the other in myself and the other than myself experiences me.” – Carl Jung